By Bryce GruberUpdated May 02, 2023

-Best for: Parents seeking savings—kids under 11 cruise free (availability can be limited, however, so confirm at booking)—and interaction with families from around the world.
+Best for: Parents seeking savings—kids under 11 cruise free on MSC cruises (availability can be limited, however, so confirm at booking)—and interaction with families from around the world.

-Coolest itinerary: Seven nights round trip from Miami to the Caribbean and Antilles (runs throughout 2017) with calls on Philipsburg, St. Maarten; San Juan, Puerto Rico; and Nassau, Bahamas.
+Coolest itinerary: Seven nights round trip from Miami to the Caribbean and Antilles with calls on Philipsburg, St. Maarten; San Juan, Puerto Rico; and Nassau, Bahamas.
 Price: Because kids under 11 sail free, for families the cost amounts to a starting rate of about $537 per person.